Treasure Global (TGL)

 Henry Chai, Chief Operating Officer

-Henry Chai was appointed Chief Operating Officer of Treasure Global on June 25, 2024.
-His expertise includes overseeing technology operations in blockchain companies and managing software development for broker management systems that interface with major exchanges such as Bursa Malaysia, SGX, Nasdaq, and NYSE.
-Mr. Chai's experience covers technology development, product testing, operational maintenance, and driving new business initiatives.
+Mr. Chai was appointed Chief Operating Officer in June 2024.
+He contributes a wealth of strategic vision and insights to the company, particularly in overseeing technology operations within blockchain companies.
+His expertise extends to managing software development for broker management systems that interface with major exchanges such as Bursa Malaysia, SGX, Nasdaq, and NYSE.
+Mr. Chai has extensive experience in technology development, product testing, operational maintenance, and driving new business initiatives.

 AI Analysis | Feedback